apache/nano/README.md

       nano.request(opts,callback*)

-e.g. to get a document in a specific rev an advanced user might do:
+to get a document in a specific rev an advanced user might do:

       nano.request( { db: "alice"
                     , doc: "rabbit"